jersjar7/RivrFlow/README.md

 ## Acknowledgments

 - **NOAA**: For developing and maintaining the National Water Model and providing comprehensive river flow forecast data
-- **USGS**: For real-time stream gauge measurements and hydrologic data
 - **Mapbox**: For exceptional mapping services
 - **Flutter Community**: For outstanding open-source packages
 - **BYU Hydroinformatics Lab**: For project support and expertise